wp-plugins/jk-google-analytics/readme.txt

 1. Extract the plugin to your plugins directory.
 2. Activate the plugin in the plugins page.
-3. Configure the plugin on the admin settings page.
+3. Fill in your Analytics ID on the plugin settings page.
-4. Enjoy your stats on Google Analytics.

 == Screenshots ==